Here’s Everything You Need to Know About Merida Airport (MID Airport)

 What airport do you fly into for Merida Mexico?

-It is open 24 hours a day, and has both domestic and international flights — though as a smaller airport, fights are sometimes limited.
-For this reason, some choose to fly to Cancun International Airport (code: CUN).
+It is open 24 hours a day and has both domestic and international flights — though as a smaller airport, flights are sometimes limited.

 - Cancun Airport to Merida Distance: 191 miles (308 km)